 The genus, Echinacea Moench, was named and described as such by Conrad Moench in Methodus Plantas Horti Botanici et Agri Marburgensis in 1794.

-Plants of the World Online lists 9 accepted species in the Echinacea genus (as of 3-16-20 when I am updating this page).
-Echinacea is a member of the Asteraceae Family with 1,761 genera.
+Plants of the World Online lists 9 accepted species in the Echinacea genus (as of 5-12-21 when this page was last updated).
+It is a member of the plant family Asteraceae with 1,671 genera.
 Those numbers could change as updates are made by POWO.
 The numer of genera in this family changes quite often.